-GOLF CA AR USE C HARGING TIME
+GOLF CA R USE C HARGING TIME

-9 Holes on 18 Holes on 7 Hours 12 Hours
+9 Holes or 18 Holes or 7 Hours 12 Hours

-COMMERCIAL USE
+COMMERCIAL USE .

-Less than .
-More than .
-7 Hours 12 Hours
+Less than 1 More than 1 7 Hours 12 Hours

 OPERATION OF "LESTER-MATIC" BATTERY CHARGERS (continued)

 If a golf car is used only occassionally, it is recommended that a refresher charge be given prior to using the car.